Tsotsitaal in South Africa

 The main chapters of the book describe the sociohistorical background to the Tsotsitaal phenomenon, the context of its emergence and development, and the conditions of its use today; the debates around the grammatical characteristics of Tsotsitaal, and its classification as a stylised register of an urban variety; perceptions of Tsotsitaal by both speakers and listeners, as well as the purpose or functions in use; the centrality of style and metaphor to Tsotsitaal including extra-linguistic markers, particularly gesture, and the centrality of relexicalisation in Tsotsitaal.
 The book offers possible future directions for Tsotsitaal and African Youth Language research.

-Following these links you will find publications on African youth languages, as well as a review by Gardy Stein:
+Under these links you will find publications on African youth languages, a book review by Gardy Stein and further sociolinguistic studies:

 Accompanying material: